flavius-dinu/pulumi_dev_challenge/README.md

 - python-infrastructure -- Pulumi python infrastructure that will be used by Spacelift to deploy the infrastructure and the application
 - images -- Images used throughout the documentation

+To use this project, feel free to fork the repository and follow the instructions below.

 ## Prerequisites
 - An AWS Route53 hosted zone for your domain
 - An AWS S3 bucket for Pulumi state hosting